jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   - ``test_catching_failure`` fails - in this test ``an_exception_handler`` returns the name of the :ref:`function<functions>` it receives and its address in memory
   - ``test_catching_success`` still fails - in this test ``an_exception_handler`` returns ``does_not_raise_exception`` which points to :ref:`None`

-* I rename the input parameter
+* I rename the input parameter to describe it better

   .. code-block:: python